Ittefaq (2017 film): Marketing

+But before its release they came out with a digital media campaign, requesting viewers not to disclose the culprit after watching the film.
 Rather than using traditional and costly marketing techniques (reality show promotion, media interviews and city tours), the producers decided to focus on television, radio and print advertising.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 89% based on nine reviews, with an average rating of 5.92/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 91% based on eleven reviews, with an average rating of 5.92/10.
 India Today reviewed "Sidharth-Sonakshi's murder mystery will keep you on your toes".
-The Indian Express stated the movie as "a smart, gripping whodunit".
+The Indian Express stated the movie was "a smart, gripping whodunit".
 Deccan Chronicle called the movie "A crackling whodunnit".

 Box office

 The film, which was released on 1100 screens throughout India, had a moderate opening of ₹ 40 million.
-Ittefaq was in competition with Golmaal Again, which released in Diwali, has been in strong position even after the third week.
+Ittefaq was in competition with Golmaal Again, which released on Diwali, and had been in a strong position even after its third week.
 Hollywood's Thor: Ragnarok of the popular Marvel Cinematic Universe, which recorded strong opening collection, was released concurrently with the film thus affecting its business.
-Despite the tough competition, Ittefaq has been able to earn as much as ₹40 million by fighting against Golmaal Again and Thor: Ragnarok.
+Despite the tough competition from Golmaal Again and Thor: Ragnarok, Ittefaq was able to earn as much as ₹40 million.